NuSegDG: Integration of Heterogeneous Space and Gaussian Kernel for Domain-Generalized Nuclei Segmentation: Experiments

 \subsection{Evaluation Metrics}

 In our experiments, we first evaluate the performance of models on the semantic segmentation task using four common metrics: Dice coefficient, mean Intersection over Union (mIoU), F1-score, and Hausdorff Distance (HD).
-Then, we adopt four extra metrics: Aggregated Jaccard Index (AJI), Detection Quality (DQ), Segmentation Quality (SQ), and Panoptic Quality (PQ), to make comparisons on the instance segmentation task.
-Especially, the best and second-best performance values are highlighted in \textbf{bold} and \underline{underlined}.
+Then, we adopt four extra metrics: Aggregated Jaccard Index (AJI), Detection Quality (DQ), Segmentation Quality (SQ), and Panoptic Quality (PQ), to make comparisons on the instance segmentation task, defined by \cite{horst2024cellvit}:

+where $G$ is the ground truth and $P$ is the prediction segmentation mask.
+It is important to note that the IoU threshold plays a crucial role in matching predicted instances with ground truth instances, and in our experiments, we have set this threshold to the default value of 0.5 (which is the value that it strikes a balance between being lenient enough to capture true positives and strict enough to penalize poorly placed predictions).
+In addition, the best and second-best performance values are highlighted in \textbf{bold} and \underline{underlined}.
 For each task, we use two different evaluation protocols: domain generalization and adaptability evaluation.